 The DCL scatterometer was used to measure the BRDF at different wavelengths and at different source and detector angular configurations.
-Although a more detailed design review on the scatterometer is published by Schiff et al., 1993, we include here some basic information.
+Although a more detailed design review on the scatterometer is published by Schiff et al., [11], we include here some basic information.
 The scatterometer is located in a class 10000 laminar flow cleanroom.
-It is capable of measuring the BRDF and BTDF of a wide range of samples including white and gray-scale diffusers, black painted or anodized diffusers, polished or roughened metal surfaces, clean or contaminated mirrors, transmissive diffusers, liquids, and granular solids.
+It is capable of measuring the BRDF and bidirectional transmission distribution function (BTDF) of a wide range of samples including white and gray-scale diffusers, black painted or anodized diffusers, polished or roughened metal surfaces, clean or contaminated mirrors, transmissive diffusers, liquids, and granular solids.
 The operational spectral range of the instrument is from 230 to 900 nm.
-The scatterometer can perform in the principal plane and outof the principal plane BRDF measurements.
+The scatterometer can perform in the principal plane and out-of the principal plane BRDF measurements.
 It consists of a vertical optical source table, a sample stage, a detector goniometer, and a computer system for positioning control, data collection and analysis.